SoCraTesUK/socrates-uk/index.md

 ### Sounds great!
 Count me in?

-Registrations open on Tuesday, 21st of January 12:00pm (mid-day) GMT.
+Registrations open in January 2015.

 ### Conference Code of Conduct